 34. As for Walter Mondale, many believe that the vice president was behind a majority of Carter’s reformist ideas.
 This US Senator from Minnesota was the Democrat nominee in the presidential election of 1984 but he heavily lost to the incumbent president Ronald Reagan.

-35. Immediately after joining the office, Carter granted amnesty to all the Vietnam war-draft evaders, as he had promised he would do during his presidential campaign.
+35. Another interesting fact about Carter is that immediately after joining the office, he granted amnesty to all the Vietnam war-draft evaders, as he had promised he would do during his presidential campaign.

 36. Carter’s presidency began in an optimistic note as he was able to carry out his promises to combine or dissolve different federal agencies that provided more or less similar sort of services.
 He established two new cabinet-level departments: the Department of Education and the Department of Energy.

 37. With the approval of congress, he was also able to pass a legislation primarily aimed at lowering income taxes.